Co-op Purposes Report 2018

 For anyone who strives to eat seasonally in the Northwest, March can pose a particular challenge.
 After maintaining a steady diet of kale and potatoes, locals run out of new ways to cook winter squash, and they’ve long since emptied their freezers of summer fruit.
 There’s still a good month and a half before Washington asparagus makes its grand entrance.
 It’s in this void that sweet purple sprouting broccoli swoops in to revitalize tired taste buds.

 “The Pacific Northwest is a leader in local, nutritious and organic food trends,” said Micaela Colley, Program Director with Organic Seed Alliance (OSA).
 “Purple sprouting broccoli falls into all these categories.”

 In 2009, OSA began developing trial varieties of purple sprouting broccoli — an English heirloom broccoli — for the Northwest.
 Joined by Nash Huber of Nash’s Organic Produce — OSA’s neighbor on Washington’s Olympic Peninsula — and Tom Lively of Organically Grown Company (OGC) based in Eugene, Oregon, the project quickly gained momentum.

 “OGC became involved in a desire to support Northwest winter production,” said Micaela.

 Purple sprouting broccoli is planted in the fall.
 With florets resembling bouquets of French lavender, it’s ready for harvest before the first day of spring, providing a critical financial boost right when small farmers need it most.

 “Our winters are cold enough to induce bud development, but not so cold that the crop freezes,” said Micaela.

-Despite the Northwest’s temperate climate, a lot of work has been required to optimize this new organic variety for the region — work that continues today.
+Despite the Northwest’s temperate climate, a lot of work has been required to optimize this new organic vegetable for the region — work that continues today.